fenago/Grokking-Deep-Learning/Lab_4.md

 That last part probably felt a little abstract, and that’s totally OK.

 Here’s the deal.
 Previous chapters worked with simple algebra, so everything was ultimately grounded in fundamentally simple tools.
-This chapter started building on the premises you learned earlier.
+This lab started building on the premises you learned earlier.
 Previously, you learned lessons like this:

 You can compute the relationship between the error and any one of the weights so that you